slicebox/slicebox/README.md

 * Setup of DICOM Service Class Providers (SCP).
 An SCP is a server accepting transfers of DICOM images.
 This functionality makes it possible to send images from a PACS (image archive) to Slicebox.
 * Setup of DICOM Service Class Users (SCU).
 This is the opposite of an SCP.
 An SCU client makes it possible to export DICOM encapsulated images and results to PACS.
 * Setup directory watches.
 DICOM files dropped into a directory watched by slicebox will import the image.
 * Protection of resources and routes using authentication and authorization.
-Users with certain priviliges can be added and removed.
+Users with certain privileges can be added and removed.

 Example Usage
 -------------